NSoucier/ChecklySupport/README.md

 ```

 ## Adding email alerts
-To receive emails when your checks fail, please navigate to the alerts section in your Checkly account, or follow this link: https://app.checklyhq.com/alerts/settings/channels/new/email
+To receive emails when your checks fail, please navigate to the alerts section in your Checkly account to update your settings, or follow this direct link to add email alerts: https://app.checklyhq.com/alerts/settings/channels/new/email

-## Integrating checks to your CI/CD pipeline
+## Integrating Checkly to your CI/CD pipeline
 Depending on your preferred platform, please click on the corresponding link below to view step-by-step instructions to integrate Checkly into your CI/CD pipeline:
 - Overview of Checkly integration: https://www.checklyhq.com/docs/cicd/
 - GitHub Actions: https://www.checklyhq.com/docs/cicd/github-actions/